 In a practical sense, this means that you can get wonderful portraits if your subject is beside a big window with beautiful diffused light – ironically, every bride and groom should be praying for a cloudy wedding day…their photos will be better!

 Of course, this doesn't mean shadows are “bad”.
 Shadows create a sense of three-dimensions.
 They add depth and volume to an image.
-As always, it is about what you wish to achieve with your image, so experimentation is key.
+As always, it is about what you wish to achieve with your image, so experimentation is key with both natural light or modified light.

 - Front Light: Front light is the light that is hitting directly your subject or object, illuminating the most “viewable” angle of it from your camera's perspective.